Blosc/c-blosc2/ROADMAP.md

 * **SIMD support for ARM (NEON):** this allows for faster operation on ARM architectures.
 Only `shuffle` is supported right now, but the idea is to implement `bitshuffle` for NEON too.

 * **SIMD support for PowerPC (ALTIVEC):** this allows for faster operation on PowerPC architectures.
 Both `shuffle`  and `bitshuffle` are supported; however, this has been done via a transparent mapping from SSE2 into ALTIVEC emulation in GCC 8, so performance could be better (but still, it is already a nice improvement over native C code; see PR https://github.com/Blosc/c-blosc2/pull/59 for details).
-Thanks to Jerome Kieffer.
+Thanks to Jerome Kieffer and [ESRF](https://www.esrf.fr) for sponsoring the Blosc team in helping him in this task.

 * **Dictionaries:** when a block is going to be compressed, C-Blosc2 can use a previously made dictionary (stored in the header of the super-chunk) for compressing all the blocks that are part of the chunks.
 This usually improves the compression ratio, as well as the decompression speed, at the expense of a (small) overhead in compression speed.
 Currently, it is only supported in the `zstd` codec, but would be nice to extend it to `lz4` and `blosclz` at least.